Database Query activity

 To create an instance of an activity, drag the activity type to the design canvas or copy the activity type and paste it on the design canvas.
-For details, see Creating an activity instance in Component reuse.
+For details, see Create an activity or tool instance in Component reuse.

-- The design canvas (see Component actions menu in Design canvas).
+The design canvas (see Component actions menu in Design canvas).

-- The project pane's Components tab (see Component actions menu in Project pane Components tab).
+The project pane's Components tab (see Component actions menu in Project pane Components tab).

 Follow these steps to use the wizard if you are querying a single object, and do not need to create any joins with other objects.
-If you need to join multiple objects, refer instead to Multiple-object query using wizard, or if you already know the SQL statement and are using a JDBC driver see Manual query.
+If you need to join multiple objects, refer instead to Multiple-object query using wizard, or if you already know the SQL statement and are using a JDBC driver, see Manual query.

 /